 This may not entirely count as one of the best tourist sights in Tiraspol, but if you have time, we encourage you to explore off the main road.
 This way you will get to see the real life of Transnistria.
 You will be left with more of a genuine impression than the public face of Tiraspol with it’s grand boulevard and imposing monuments.

-Final Thoughts on What to See and Do in Tiraspol
+Final Thoughts on the Best Tourist Sights and What to See and Do in Tiraspol

 Tiraspol, Transnistria is definitely a strange place.
 It stands apart with an acute sense of its own history and personality.
 We really enjoyed visiting and hope you do too!

 If you are thinking of visiting, here are a few top tips:

 - However you enter the country, whether by road or rail, make sure you get your immigration card and have it stamped twice.